Israeli land and property laws: Absentees' Property Laws

+Shafrir derived inspiration for his government's policy from precedent in the resettlement policies of Pakistan during the partition of India.
+While he openly spoke of prioritising handicapped and other demobilised soldiers for receiving property benefits, the reality was that others were awarded first stakes.
+In Salama, houses were invaded and settled by unknown parties, while in nearby Jaffa, the situation was even more chaotic: Invasions and counter-invasions by new immigrants, soldiers and others forced the government to finally bestow ownership rights on the homes' current occupants.
 According to Simha Flapan, "a detailed account of exactly how abandoned Arab property assisted in the absorption of the new immigrants was prepared by Joseph Schechtman":

 How much of Israel's territory consists of land confiscated with the Absentee Property Law is uncertain and much disputed.
 Robert Fisk interviewed the Israeli Custodian of Absentee Property, who estimates this could amount to up to 70% of the territory of the state of Israel:

-The Jewish National Fund, from Jewish Villages in Israel, 1949:
+The JNF, from Jewish Villages in Israel, 1949:

 The absentee property played an enormous role in making Israel a viable state.
 In 1954, more than one third of Israel's Jewish population lived on absentee property and nearly a third of the new immigrants (250,000 people) settled in urban areas abandoned by Arabs.
 Of 370 new Jewish settlements established between 1948 and 1953, 350 were on absentee property (Peretz, Israel and the Palestinian Arabs, 1958).